ansible/ansible/docs/docsite/rst/network/user_guide/platform_dellos9.rst

 Dell OS9 Platform Options
 ***************************************

 OS9 supports Enable Mode (Privilege Escalation).
-This page offers details on how to use Enable Mode on OS9 in Ansible 2.6.
+This page offers details on how to use Enable Mode on OS9 in Ansible.

 .. contents:: Topics